STS-3: Mission summary

-The primary objectives of the flight were to continue testing the Remote Manipulator System (Canadarm), and to carry out extensive thermal testing of Columbia by exposing its tail, nose and top to the Sun for varying periods of time.
-The crew found that prolonged exposure to the Sun caused the cargo bay doors to warp slightly, preventing them from closing fully.
+The primary objectives of the flight were to continue testing the Remote Manipulator System (Canadarm) and to carry out extensive thermal testing of Columbia by exposing its tail, nose and top to sunlight for varying periods of time.
+The crew found that prolonged exposure caused the cargo bay doors to warp slightly, preventing them from closing fully.
 Rolling the orbiter to balance temperatures around the orbiter resolved the issue.